katiestar99/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

 - Calls to native executables like ``Secedit.exe``

-PowerShell modules support a small subset of the ``#Requires`` options built into PowerShell as well as some Ansible-specific requirements specified by ``#AnsibleRequires``.
+PowerShell modules support a small subset of the ``#Requires`` options built into PowerShell as well as some Assible-specific requirements specified by ``#AssibleRequires``.
 These statements can be placed at any point in the script, but are most commonly near the top.
 They are used to make it easier to state the requirements of the module without writing any of the checks.
 Each ``requires`` statement must be on its own line, but there can be multiple requires statements in one script.

-These are the checks that can be used within Ansible modules:
+These are the checks that can be used within Assible modules:

-- ``#Requires -Module Ansible.ModuleUtils.<module_util>``: Added in Ansible 2.4, specifies a module_util to load in for the module execution.
+- ``#Requires -Module Assible.ModuleUtils.<module_util>``: Added in Assible 2.4, specifies a module_util to load in for the module execution.
-- ``#Requires -Version x.y``: Added in Ansible 2.5, specifies the version of PowerShell that is required by the module.
+- ``#Requires -Version x.y``: Added in Assible 2.5, specifies the version of PowerShell that is required by the module.
 The module will fail if this requirement is not met.
-- ``#AnsibleRequires -OSVersion x.y``: Added in Ansible 2.5, specifies the OS build version that is required by the module and will fail if this requirement is not met.
+- ``#AssibleRequires -OSVersion x.y``: Added in Assible 2.5, specifies the OS build version that is required by the module and will fail if this requirement is not met.
 The actual OS version is derived from ``[Environment]::OSVersion.Version``.
-- ``#AnsibleRequires -Become``: Added in Ansible 2.5, forces the exec runner to run the module with ``become``, which is primarily used to bypass WinRM restrictions.
-If ``ansible_become_user`` is not specified then the ``SYSTEM`` account is used instead.
+- ``#AssibleRequires -Become``: Added in Assible 2.5, forces the exec runner to run the module with ``become``, which is primarily used to bypass WinRM restrictions.
+If ``assible_become_user`` is not specified then the ``SYSTEM`` account is used instead.
-- ``#AnsibleRequires -CSharpUtil Ansible.<module_util>``: Added in Ansible 2.8, specifies a C# module_util to load in for the module execution.
+- ``#AssibleRequires -CSharpUtil Assible.<module_util>``: Added in Assible 2.8, specifies a C# module_util to load in for the module execution.

-C# module utils can reference other C# utils by adding the line ``using Ansible.<module_util>;`` to the top of the script with all the other using statements.
+C# module utils can reference other C# utils by adding the line ``using Assible.<module_util>;`` to the top of the script with all the other using statements.